You're Next: Critical response

 A review from St. Louis Post-Dispatch called the film unoriginal, while Rene Rodriguez (The Miami Herald) panned the film, calling it "practically insulting", and dubbed the premise "idiotic".
 John DeFore (The Hollywood Reporter) wrote that the film's characters were mostly unsympathetic and that more humor would have improved the film.
 Stephen Whitty of The Newark Star-Ledger, in a review for The Portland Oregonian, gave the film a C+ rating, agreeing it was unoriginal and uninventive, comparing it to The Purge and The Last House on the Left.
 Scott Bowles of USA Today gave You're Next a negative review, describing it as repetitive and stating that it did not have a purpose.

 Total Film placed Erin (Sharni Vinson) at number one on their list of "50 Most Bad-Ass Female Horror Leads".
 Entertainment Weekly placed Erin at number thirteen on its list of "The Best Horror Heroines in Film."

 Home media

 The film was released via video on demand on December 27, 2013, and via DVD and Blu-ray on January 14, 2014.

+Related films

+In July of 2026 after previously being referred to as a "spiritual sequel", writer/director Adam Wingard announced that Onslaught takes place within the same continuity as The Guest.
+Elaborating further that the character David Collins from The Guest was a part of the same organization that the 2026 movie depicts, the filmmaker noted that he considers You're Next to be a part of a trilogy in the same continuity.

+The connections were later clarified through the fictional secret security detail entity, referred to as the KPG.
+Initially referenced in You're Next by the main characters, the operating functions of establishment were explored in greater detail during The Guest through its lead super-soldier character named David Collins.
+Portrayed by Dan Stevens, the plot includes actions enforced by the KPG to hinder David's actions, who the company views as the recovery of a secret asset who has gone rogue.
+In Onslaught the company is explored further through the evolution of their super-soldier program.
+In the third installment, Evans plays a powerful figure named Dr. Hans Klammer who works for Priapus which is depicted as a branch of the same organization.
+Depicted as the descendant of a Nazi scientist, Klammer furthers the KPG experimentations.

+After explaining that KPG is an acronym which the franchise has so far revealed stands for Klammer Priapus G., Wingard confirmed plans to provide the audience with its full name; while stating that future installments in the franchise will explore the relationship of the Collins and Klammer characters.
+Stevens similarly confirmed that internal discussions regarding the final scenes of Onslaught setting up the future of the franchise.